-Before you submit your application, please check the list of required supporting documents for your project type in the Required supporting documents section (see Table 4).
+Before submitting your application, please check the list of required supporting documents for your project type (see Table 4).
 These documents validate the information you provide in your application.
 Make sure your documents have filenames and titles that properly reflect their contents.